concur/developer.concur.com/src/manage-apps/go-market-docs/guide-to-enabling-app-center-solutions-basic.markdown

 Depending on the application, there are two methods of enabling the integration:

-* [Connect from the App Center](#connect-app).
-Note: Apps eligible for this type of connection utilize [OAuth 2.0 Company-Level Authorization](/api-reference/authentication/company-auth.html) and will have a Connect button displayed within the app listing.
+* [Connect from the App Center](#connect-app). **Note**: Apps eligible for this type of connection utilize [OAuth 2.0 Company-Level Authorization](/api-reference/authentication/company-auth.html) and will have a Connect button displayed within the app listing.

 ![Connect from SAP Concur App Center Image](./guide-to-enabling-app-center-solutions-basic-connect-from-app-center.png)